xiaoyu258/Super-resolution/README.md

 # Deep SR Category

-**SISR: mostly assume that a LR image is bicubicly downsampled from a HR image (bicubic degradation, lots of related work)**
+**SISR: mostly assume that a LR image is bicubicly downsampled from a HR image (bicubic degradation, lots of related work, begin from SRCNN in ECCV 2014)**
 - Towards real images data
 - Towards advanced architecture
 - Towards advanced loss

-**Blind SR: assume degradation process is unknown (only explored in CNNs recently, the first work is claimed in 2018)**
+**Blind SR: assume degradation process is unknown (only explored in CNNs recently, the first work is claimed in CVPR 2018)**
 - Consider modeling blur kernel in the network
 - Consider zero-shot learning